Jean-Sébastien Giguère: Anaheim Ducks (2000–2010)

-However, the Mighty Ducks' dream of hoisting the Stanley Cup were stopped by the New Jersey Devils, to whom Anaheim lost in a seven-game series.
+However, the Mighty Ducks' dream of hoisting the Stanley Cup was stopped by the New Jersey Devils, to whom Anaheim lost in a seven-game series.
 Giguère finished the playoffs undefeated in seven overtime games, setting a record for the longest playoff overtime shutout streak at 168 minutes and 27 seconds.
 He finished with a 15–6 record overall, a 1.62 GAA and .945 save percentage, as well as fewer losses than Finals counterpart Martin Brodeur.
 He was the fifth player to receive the Conn Smythe Trophy as playoff MVP as part of the losing team and the first since Philadelphia Flyers goaltender Ron Hextall won in 1987.
 Along with the Conn Smythe, he received the 2003 ESPY award for Best Hockey Player.
 The only other goalie ever to do so is Dominik Hašek.

 Giguère's playoff MVP performance was rewarded in the off-season with a four-year contract extension, signed on September 10, 2003.
 However, his performance was inconsistent throughout much of the 2003–04 season as the Mighty Ducks missed the 2004 playoffs.
 Giguère posted a 17–31–6 record and his GAA increased to 2.62.
 Due to the 2004–05 NHL lock-out that cancelled the entire 2004–05 NHL season, Giguère went overseas to play for the Hamburg Freezers in Germany.

 Giguère returned to an improved Mighty Ducks squad as NHL play resumed in 2005–06.
 Anaheim returned to the playoffs and made it to the Western Conference Finals, where they were eliminated by the Edmonton Oilers.
 Giguère, however, appeared in just four games, as Russian rookie backup Ilya Bryzgalov took over the starting position during the post-season.
 Giguère missed the first game of the opening round against Calgary due to injury, but returned for Games 2 through 5.
 During Game 5, Giguère was pulled after allowing three goals on eight shots, where Bryzgalov took over and subsequently reeled off three-straight shutouts spanning the first and second rounds against Calgary and the Colorado Avalanche, tying an NHL playoff record and breaking Giguère's 2003 club record of consecutive playoff shutout minutes.